-Qais Akbar Omar (whose first name is pronounced "Kice") manages his family's carpet business in Kabul and writes books.
+Qais Akbar Omar (whose first name is pronounced "Kice") manages his family's carpet business and writes books.
 In 2007, he was a visiting scholar at the University of Colorado.
-He has studied business at Brandeis University and is currently pursuing an MFA in creative writing at Boston University.
+He has studied business at Brandeis University and now lives in Boston, where he is pursuing an MFA in creative writing at Boston University.
 Omar has lectured on Afghan carpets in Afghanistan, Europe, and the United States.
 He is the coauthor, with Stephen Landrigan, of Shakespeare in Kabul.